joker1007/slides/rubykaigi2019/slides.md

 run_state(s0) -> [a, s2] -> block.call(a) ->
 new state monad -> run_state(s1)

-Wrap these processes by new State class.
+These processes are wrapped by the new State class.

 ---